-News - Oct 2014: Annotate.co launched by Textensor, the company behind PublicationsList.org.
+News - Jan 2018: A new version of Annotate.co has been launched by the company behind PublicationsList.org.

-Annotate.co is the major new version of A.nnotate.com, the original online PDF collaboration service running since 2008.
+Annotate.co is a major new release of the original online document collaboration service.

 Annotate.co lets you set up shared workspaces for in-depth discussions of PDF papers online.
 Free accounts are available, with Research group and University-wide licenses for integration with Moodle and Blackboard.
 Sample applications for research and teaching include tutorial group discussions of papers and course documents, online feedback of student assignments and essays, discussing drafts of PhD theses and papers with research students.

 PublicationsList.org launches university-wide services for populating open access repositories

 News - February 2010: PublicationsList.org, the service used by over 14,000 researchers worldwide for maintaining their publications lists online, now offers a solution for universities and colleges to help them present their research output online and harvest into open access repositories.

 A university can install the PublicationsList software locally, and offer a self-archiving and personal publications list management service for all its researchers.
 At a time when there are increasing pressures on researchers and institutions to increase the impact and accessibility of research, the service appeals to individuals by making it easier for them to maintain an up-to-date publications list on the web.

 The publications lists are also available for automated harvesting and archival into institutional repositories, making it easier to realise the benefits of open access to research.

 The Workflow for DSpace integration with PublicationsList describes how PublicationsList can be used as a front end for the DSpace repository system, offering an automated way to populate repositories using harvesting.
 This workflow was developed as a follow-on from a JISC-funded research project EM-Loader which investigated using the SWORD interfaces for batch deposit.